-The 2006 Ozone Air Quality Criteria Document (AQCD) (U.S. Environmental Protection Agency, 2006) also provided information useful in helping to define adverse health effects associated with ambient O_3 exposure by describing the gradation of severity and adversity of respiratory-related O_3 effects.
-The definitions that relate to responses in impaired persons are reproduced and presented here in Table 4.1-1.
-The severity of effects described in the table and
+The 2006 Ozone AQCD (U.S. Environmental Protection Agency, 2006a) provided information useful in helping to define adverse health effects associated with ambient O_3 exposure by describing the gradation of severity of respiratory effects.
+The definitions that relate to responses in impaired persons are presented in Table 4.1-1.
+The severity of effects described in the table is valid and reasonable in the context of the new ATS (2000b) statement, and can be applied to NO_2 exposure.